bitcraze/bitcraze-website/src/development/overview.md

 create the best possible measurement of the platform orientation.
 * **Control theory:** The platform consists of a number of different control-loops.
-Both for controlling roll/pitch/yaw onboard the Crazyflie, but also for controling the platform if you use external equipment like a Kinect to fly [see our blog](/blog/).
+Both for controlling roll/pitch/yaw onboard the Crazyflie, but also for controlling the platform if you use external equipment like a Kinect to fly [see our blog](/blog/).
 * **Radio protocols:** The Crazyflie communicates via radio with the host.
 The protocol is very basic but has the potential to be expanded with more features.